pvint/Starfish-idf/README.md

 # Starfish - Control PWM outputs via Bluetooth or WiFi on a Vintlabs ESP32 module (or other ESP32 device)
 See https://github.com/pvint/Starfish-Android for the Android App

-_Note: I've been using this for a couple years, and it started off as a Proff of Concept really, but I keep adding to it (sometimes late at night etc), and it has gotten to be a mess.
+_Note: I've been using this for a couple years, and it started off as a Proof of Concept really, but I keep adding to it (sometimes late at night etc), and it has gotten to be a mess.
 I'm beginning refactoring now, so it should be a bit cleaner in the near future._

+### Requirements
+arduino-esp32 1.0.4
+esp-idf 3.2

 ### Configure the project